jfpoilpret/fast-arduino-lib/README.md

 2. Build times are increased as most code is inside C++ headers

 In the initial drafts, I decided not to be compliant with Arduino IDE as I find it is a real pain.
 All my projects (including FastArduino) are built through netbeans, which was hard to initially setup, but much more friendly to use once setup is done.
 Also netbeans automatically provides makefiles that make it possible to build projects in command line.

+My special setup (I work on Windows but compile everything on an Ubuntu virtual machine) is described in ArduinoDevSetup.docx.
+This document also described how I setup netbeans for my projects.

 Status
 ------